-Dental cleaning is part of a healthy hygiene.
+Dental cleaning is part of healthy hygiene.
 Teeth scaling helps the patients avoid excessive buildup of plaque.
 Most dentists prefer routine teeth scaling sessions.
 If your dentist is suggesting teeth scaling and polishing, you should know how it is beneficial for your overall health.

 What is Teeth Scaling?

 Dentists routinely suggest teeth scaling to their patients with gum related issues.
 The teeth scaling and polishing removes the buildup of plaque under the gumline.
-This process is also known as deep dental cleaning.
+This process is also known as a deep dental cleaning.
 The process of teeth scaling is way more effective than your annual visit and regular checkup.